DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - *TENANT_ID* and *CLIENT_ID* have been obtained from 'Retrieve Tenant and Client information' section.
     - *CLIENT_SECRET* is listed in your ODM Application, section **General** / **Client Credentials**

-    You should get a token and by introspecting the value with [this online tool](https://jwt.ms) or with some [JWT cli](https://github.com/mike-engel/jwt-cli) you should get:
+    You should get a token and by introspecting its value with [this online tool](https://jwt.ms) or with some [JWT cli](https://github.com/mike-engel/jwt-cli) you should get:

     **Token header**
     ```json